-You can save your tour’s location scripts with text to speech using a button at the bottom of the location labelled – you guessed it – Save with Text to Speech.
+You can save your tour’s location scripts with text to speech using a button labelled – you guessed it – Save with Text to Speech.
+You’ll find it below the location title in the Your Script tab.
 This creates an audio file with an impressively realistic robot voice using Amazon Polly.

 These audio files are available for download immediately in the VoiceMap audio tour apps, allowing you to go straight from writing your script in the Tour Editor to on-the-ground tests.